-Sorry of the lack of updates, but I was on business travel to another remote location with no comm. access.
+Sorry of the lack of updates, but I was visiting another remote location for business with no comm. access.
 My destination this time was a platform complex offshore East Kalimantan.

 In its flora and fauna, or in its animal kingdom, Borneo’s bio-diversity is breathtaking.
-The discovery of a new mammal recently, almost after hundred years of belief that everything that was to be discovered had already been, is just the kind one would expect here.
-In short, if Nature covered only Borneo for the next 100-years, they would still have enough stories to tell the civilized world after.
+The recent discovery of a new mammal, a hundred years after believing that everything that was to be discovered had already been, is just the kind one would expect here.
+In short, if Nature covered only Borneo for the next hundred years, they would still have enough stories to tell the civilized world after.

 At the end of Senipah jetty, operated by Total Indonesie, I checked-in at 6am in my coveralls, picked up a life vest, and boarded a light and fast crew boat.

-Given the reasonably benign environment for most days of the year in the region, Total was perhaps the first regional operator to favor surfers, in lieu of the expensive helicopter operations for logistics.
+Given the generally benign offshore environment prevailing for most days of the year in the region, Total was perhaps the first regional operator to favor surfers, in lieu of the expensive helicopter operations for logistics.
 Surfers are high-speed boats that carry crew and light cargo on its bow.
 Here’s one I came on.

 I am used to visiting platforms via helicopters, so this was my first taking the boat, and then traveling around to the normally unmanned satellite offshore facilities around the hub.
 We were warned that the sea would be rough, but I was not expecting boat transfers to become exclusive events.